Correctional Services Learnership 2022 – 2023

 About 30% of the training will consist of theory.
 This instructional training will take place at an accredited DCS college that will be specified by the Department.

-- Theoretical training will include intensive instruction on firearms, self-defense and physical training.
+- Theoretical training will include intensive instruction on firearms, self-defence and physical training.

 - This training is compulsory and means that you will stay at the Training College on a full-time basis.